 Chicago suffered the worst heat disaster in U.S history in 1995, when 739 residents – mostly elderly and black – died over the course of one week.
 As COOKED links the heat wave’s devastation back to the underlying manmade disaster of structural racism, it delves deep into one of our nation’s biggest growth industries: Disaster Preparedness.
-Peabody Award-winning filmmaker Judith Helfand uses her signature serious-yet-quirky-style as interlocutor and narrator to forge inextricable connections between the cataclysmic natural disasters we’re willing to see and prepare for, and the slow-motion disasters we’re not.
-That is, until an extreme weather event hits and the slow motion disasters are made exponentially more deadly and visible.
+Judith Helfand uses her signature serious-yet-quirky-style as your friendly narrator to forge inextricable connections between the cataclysmic natural disasters we’re willing to see and prepare for, and the slow-motion disasters we’re not.

 Director: Leah Shore / 4:25

 EXTREMOPHILES [ĭk-strē’me-fīl’s] noun: organisms that exist when nothing else can survive.
 A portrait film about the pollution in Brooklyn and beyond.